 If notice is given by visits to the member's premises, a "shut-off" notice will be hand-delivered to the member or left in a prominent place if no contact is made.
-A field contact fee as set forth in the applicable Schedule of Fees will be charged for this visit.
+D

 3. Contact by Mail

 If telephone contact cannot be made, a first class, postage-prepaid letter may serve as an alternative to a hand-delivered notice if the premises is located in a secured building or is inaccessible due to other circumstances, or if the member lives 25 or more miles from the office that delivers notices.
 If used, the letter will be mailed at least five days prior to disconnection of electric service.